How can we facilitate co-design workshops with experts that encourage them to leave their expert comfort zone for innovative exploration?

 - The game prototype was presented at the Games 4 Health Conference 2018.

-To do so, I planned a co-design workshop with six physiotherapists working with physical training for older adults.
+As this research project explored facilitating the playful involvement of experts in co-design processes, I planned a co-design workshop with six physiotherapists working with physical training for older adults.
 The workshop was planned to explore the composition of playful movement for balance training.
 The workshop was planned as follows:

 - Knowledge sharing of balance training exercises among the physiotherapists.